vistalab-technion/cs236781/_posts/2018-12-13-Servers-Guide-Update.md

 Dear students,

-The "Logging in" and "connecting from home" sections of the [guide for using course servers]({{ site.baseurl }}{% link _assignments/hpc-servers.md %}) was updated to address some questions raised.
+The "Logging in" and "connecting from home" sections of the [guide for using course servers]({{ site.baseurl }}{% link _assignments/hpc-servers.md %}) was updated to address some questions and issues raised by students.

 Thanks,
 Course staff.